1on1pt/World_Weather_Analysis/README.md

 The final two outputs of the PlanMyTrip app will display a vacation itinerary and city detail map using the Google Directions API with the user identifying four cities.
 The examples below were four cities chosen by a user planning a trip to South Africa.
 These maps show:

 1. A vacation itinerary
-2. An city detail map with pop-ups that include:
+2. A city detail map with pop-ups that include:
       * Hotel Name
       * City
       * Country